Code of Student Conduct

 From the Code of Student Conduct:

 Appeal Process for Cases Adjudicated by Residence Hall Directors and Administrative Hearing Officers

 - A decision and/or a sanction may be appealed.
-The appeal must be in writing and should be delivered to the Director of Student Conduct or designee within 5 class days of the hearing.
+The appeal must be in writing and should be delivered to the Director of Community Standards or designee within 5 class days of the hearing.

-- The appeal process will consist of a review of the records of the administrative hearing and the supporting documents.
+- The appeal process will consist of a review of the incident documentation, decision letter, appeal letter, other supporting documents, and the recording of the initial hearing.
 The appeal process will not include a new hearing.
 The following exceptions apply: